 Summer days and boating go hand-in-hand.
 When temperatures climb and days get longer the urge to hit the water often grows strong.
-But where can you launch that runabout, sailboat, kayak or rowboat?
+But where can you launch that runabout, sailboat, kayak, canoe or rowboat?
 Fortunately, Grand Rapids area boaters have many public launches to choose from.
 Most provide lake access where summer revelers can relax.
 Others provide access to scenic portions of the Grand River.
-Finding them takes just a few computer keystrokes.

 An angler readies his boat and gear after launching at John Collins Park at Reeds Lake.